-The findings of the TIA will be addressed through the development permit process.
+The findings of the TIA will be addressed, and where necessary implemented, through the application of development permit conditions.

 Public Consultation

 The applicant has completed extensive public consultation in relation to this Project.
 A Public Involvement Program for the Project was conducted that included: